-When the working capital is high than the companies show it strong financial position and also show the successful operating activities.
-Companies make the high investment in current assets which make it liquidity position strong.
+When the working capital is high then the companies show it strong financial position and also show successful operating activities.
+Companies make a high investment in current assets which make it liquidity position strong.

 CONCEPTS AND DEFINITIONS OR WORKING CAPITAL

-These are the two main concepts of the working capital in the business.
+These are the two main concepts of working capital in the business.

 - Gross working capital

 - Networking capital

 Gross working capital has consisted of the total of the whole business current assets.

 Net working capital is obtained by two different ways in the business.Net working capital is obtained by the comparison of current assets and current liabilities